Solutions-Nitriques/oembed_field/README.md

 *Voila !*

-<http://www.nitriques.com/open-source/>

-<http://www.deuxhuithuit.com/>
+### HOW TO USE ###

+- After installation, add a oEmbed field to a section
+- Configure the field
+	- Select at least one supported driver
+	- You can add extra parameters to the oEmbed request's query string
+- All the data will be available as xml in a datasource
+- Use the `oembed` tag for embeding the resource into your frontend

 ### TODO ###

-- Allow appending parameters to oEmbed request from section editor
 - Adds a auto-refresh data mechanism
 - Automatically add sites in the JIT authorized sites (for thumbnail and image services)
-- Add a field setting: Authorize only certain drivers (needs discussion on that)
 - Add MySpace driver: Waiting for **MySpace** to complete their oEmbed service

+### CREDITS ###

+<http://www.nitriques.com/open-source/>

+<http://www.deuxhuithuit.com/>

+And thanks to everybody that added ServiceDrivers, reported bugs or submitted any improvements !